 Parasites feed off their host's body, either internally or externally, and can cause damage to the organs or the skin.
 The most common parasite in our area is fleas, and for a pet, an infestation of fleas is pure misery.
 In addition, fleas can spread to humans as well as infest an entire house.

 Diagnosing Parasites in Your Pet

 We urge you to keep your pet protected from potentially hazardous parasites and here at our Cary animal hospital, we are committed to helping you do just that.
-Call and allow us to set up the best parasite plan for your pet.
 We look forward to meeting with you and your furry friends!

 Call us at (919) 469-8114 or complete our online form to get started on your pet’s parasite treatment.

 Our team is passionate and committed to creating a safe haven for all pets and their families.

 Our team consists of skilled and talented pet professionals providing each patient with the highest level of care and treatment in a warm and welcoming environment.